Templates

 A lot of the power from AutoAPI comes from templates.
 We are basically building a mapping from code to docs, and templates let you highly customise the display of said docs.

-• language/type.rst
+• python/type.rst

-• dotnet/class.rst
+• python/class.rst

 We provide base/base.rst as an incredibly basic output of every object:

-.. {language}:{type}:: {name}
+.. py:{type}:: {name}

-Custom Filters, Tests, and Globals#
+Custom Filters, Tests, and Globals

 The autoapi_prepare_jinja_env configuration option allows you to pass a callback that can edit the jinja2.Environment object before rendering begins.
 This callback, among other things, can be used to add custom filters, tests, and/or globals to the Jinja environment.
 For example: